anshuldante/ai-ds-ml-practical/README.md

 # ai-ds-ml-practical

-Collection of various Course Notes
+A collection of various Course Glossary, notes and exercise files for Artificial Intelligence, Data Science and Machine Learning from LinkedIn Learning

+1. introduction-to-data-science-2 by Madecraft and Lavanya Vijayan